tdewolff/minify/README.md

 - shorten MS alpha function
 - remove repeated selectors

-It does, on purpose, not use the following unsafe techniques (due to the cascading nature of CSS):
+It does purposely not use the following unsafe (due to the cascading nature of CSS) techniques:

-- collapse multiple declarations or duplications
+- collapse multiple or duplicative declarations
 - (partially) merge rulesets
 - (partially) split rulesets

-It's great that so many other tools make comparison tables: http://www.codenothing.com/benchmarks/css-compressor-3.0/full.html, http://www.phpied.com/css-minifiers-comparison/ and http://goalsmashers.github.io/css-minification-benchmark/.
-From the last link, CSS minifier is almost without doubt the fastest and has near-perfect minification rates.
-It falls short with the purposely not implemented unsafe techniques, meh.
+It's great that so many other tools make comparison tables: [CSS Minifier Comparison](http://www.codenothing.com/benchmarks/css-compressor-3.0/full).html, [CSS minifiers comparison](http://www.phpied.com/css-minifiers-comparison/) and [CleanCSS tests](http://goalsmashers.github.io/css-minification-benchmark/).
+From the last link, this CSS minifier is almost without doubt the fastest and has near-perfect minification rates.
+It falls short with the purposely not implemented unsafe techniques..., meh.

 ## Installation